About us

 Neurodivergent Friends Thanet

-Monday 13th January, 7-9pm
+Monday 14th April, 7-9pm

 Free social drop in meet up for neurodivergent folks.
+Fun activities like crafts and games provided in an ND friendly environment.

 TUESDAY